11ty/11ty-website/docs/data-template-dir.md

 tags:
   - docs-data
 ---
-# Template and Directory Specific Data Files

-{% addedin "0.2.14" %}
+# Template and Directory Specific Data Files {% addedin "0.2.14", "span" %}

 While you can provide [global data files](/docs/data-global/) to supply data to all of your templates, you may want some of your data to be available locally only to one specific template or to a directory of templates.
 For that use, we also search for JSON and [JavaScript Data Files](/docs/data-js/) in specific places in your directory structure.